 The following video shows how to find a faulty ignition coil with any tools.

-You can verify the ignition coil is bad, by swapping the existing coils.
-If the code moves with ignition coil you have confirmed the ignition coil is faulty.
+By swapping the existing coils, you can verify the ignition coil is bad.
+If the code moves with the ignition coil, you have confirmed the ignition coil is faulty.

 What do ignition coils fail?